run-crank/cli/README.md

 ## `crank cog:install [COGNAME]`

 Install a Cog on this system.
+Make sure to run `npm install` beforehand or it may get stuck while trying to use a local version.

 ```
 USAGE